ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-components.md

 {: #hcxclient-components-hcx-manager}

 - The cloud side - HCX Cloud is configured to listen for incoming client-side registration, management, and control traffic.
-- The client-side - HCX Connector is a client-side specific OVA image file that provides the UI functionality for managing and operating HCX.
+- The client-side - HCX Connector is a client-side specific OVA image file that provides the UI functions for managing and operating HCX.
 The client-side HCX Manager is responsible for registration with the HCX Cloud and creating a management plane between the client and cloud side.
 Furthermore, it is responsible for deploying a service mesh on the client side and instructing the cloud side to do the same.

 ## Service Mesh Components
 {: #hcxclient-components-fleet}